-The consumption of poultry meat, including chicken, as part of a vegetable-rich diet, is associated with a reduced risk of developing not only overweight, obesity, cardiovascular diseases, but also type 2 diabetes mellitus (9).
+The consumption of poultry meat, including chicken, as part of a vegetable-rich diet is associated with a reduced risk of developing not only overweight, obesity, and cardiovascular diseases but also type 2 diabetes mellitus (9).

 Other than the type of meat, preparation methods also play a role in the impact on health.
 It has been shown that cooking meat at high temperatures, such as grilling and barbecuing, increases the risk of type 2 diabetes as opposed to cooking at moderate temperatures, such as boiling, steaming, and stir-frying (14).

 Some research has concluded that moderate egg consumption is not associated with the development of type 2 diabetes (15).

 Intake of white meat, particularly poultry, is considered to have a moderately protective or neutral effect on cancer risk (9).

 Chicken consumption has been correlated with a reduced risk of esophageal, gastric, and lung cancers while having no association with colorectal and breast cancers (9).